Visiting Students and Academics

 Please note that if you wish to attend the MA and Faculty course modules you should time your visit so that it falls during the autumn and the spring terms when the majority of those modules are being taught.

 The DEMAND centre has funding to host up to 20 visiting researchers of 2-6 months over the five years, selected through two rounds of a competitive call for proposals.
 Both competitions will be managed by the core team with advice and independent input from the advisory board and members of the DEMAND club.
-The call for academics to visit up to October 2015 has now closed, however there will be another call in Summer 2015.
+The call for academics to visit up to October 2015 has now closed.
+The current call for visitors has now closed.

 We have reserved additional funding for small scale linked projects that develop and extend our research programme.
 These opportunities for collaboration will be advertised on a competitive basis with applicants expected to work with sub-groups of partners and our non-academic collaborators in order to attract further co-funding and support innovative forms of co-working.
 There will be two rounds in each of which 2-3 additional projects will be funded.